Propagation Networks for Model-Based Control Under Partial Observation: Introduction

 \section{Introduction}

 Physics engines are critical for planning and control in robotics.
 To plan for a task, a robot may use a physics engine to simulate the effects of different actions on the environment and then select a sequence of actions to reach a desired goal configuration.
-The utility of the resulting action sequence depends on the accuracy of the physics engine's predictions; so a high-fidelity physics engine plays an important role in robot planning.
-Most physics engines used in robotics (such as Mujoco~\cite{Todorov2012MuJoCo} and Bullet~\cite{Todorov2012MuJoCo}) use approximate contact models, and recent studies \cite{Kolbert2016}, \cite{Yu2016More}, \cite{Fazeli2017Fundamental} have demonstrated discrepancies between their predictions and real-world data.
-These mismatches make contact-rich tasks hard to solve with these physics engines.
+The utility of the resulting action sequence depends on the accurate prediction of the physics engine; so a high-fidelity physics engine plays a critical role in robot planning.
+Most physics engines used in robotics, such as Mujoco~\cite{Todorov2012MuJoCo}, Bullet~\cite{Coumans2010Bullet}, and Drake~\cite{drake}, use approximate contact models, and recent studies \cite{Kolbert2016}, \cite{Yu2016More}, \cite{Fazeli2017Fundamental} have demonstrated discrepancies between their predictions and real-world data.
+These mismatches prevent the above physics engines from solving contact-rich tasks.

 Recently, researchers have started building general-purpose neural physics simulators, aiming to approximate complex physical interactions with neural networks~\cite{Battaglia2016Interaction,Chang2017compositional}.
-They have succeeded to model the dynamics of both rigid-bodies and deformable objects (\eg, strings).
+They have succeeded to model the dynamics of both rigid bodies and deformable objects (\eg, ropes).
 More recent work has used interaction networks for discrete and continuous control~\cite{Racaniere2017Imagination,Hamrick2017Metacontrol,Pascanu2017Learning,sanchez2018graph}.

 Interaction networks, however, have two major limitations.
 First, interaction nets only consider pairwise interactions between objects, restricting its use in real-world scenarios, where simultaneous multi-body interactions often occur.
-Typical examples include Newton's cradle (\fig{fig:teaser_a}) or string manipulation (\fig{fig:teaser_b}).
-Second, they need to observe the full states of the environment; however, many real-world control tasks involve dealing with partial observable states. \fig{fig:teaser_c} shows an example, where the robot wants to push a set of blocks into a target configuration; however, only the red blocks on the surface are visible to the camera.
+Typical examples include Newton's cradle (\fig{fig:teaser_a}) or rope manipulation (\fig{fig:teaser_b}).
+Second, they need to observe the full states of a environment; however, many real-world control tasks involve dealing with partial observable states. \fig{fig:teaser_c} shows an example, where a robot wants to push a set of blocks into a target configuration; however, only the red blocks in the top layer are visible to the camera.